rish-16/tp/docs/UserGuide.md

 ---

 ## Appointment Commands
-A patient in Doc’it may have appointments to visit the clinic.
+A patient in `Doc’it` may have appointments to visit the clinic.

 In the Appointments panel, upcoming appointments are shown in the Upcoming tab, and past appointments are archived in the Archived tab.

 One appointment stores these details:
 * Index of patient: The index of an existing patient in the Patients panel
 * Date and time: The date and time of the appointment

 >:information_source: All appointment-related commands have the keyword `apmt` in front of them.
-These commands modify the Appointments panel of Doc’it.
+These commands modify the Appointments panel of `Doc’it`.

 ## Add an appointment: `apmt add`
 Adds an appointment for the patient at the specified index in the Patients panel.